drode1/pay2u_backend/README.md

 1. cp `.env.example` -> `.env`
 2. Install all scripts via `poetry install`
-3. Then run `pre-commit install` to use pre-commit hook automatically
+3. Then run `pre-commit install` to use pre-commit hook automatically  (if needed)
 4. Run `make migrate` to update DB schema
 5. Run `make seed` if you need fake data

 ### Docker

 1. cp `.env.example` -> `.env`
-2. Then run `pre-commit install` to use pre-commit hook automatically
+2. Then run `pre-commit install` to use pre-commit hook automatically (if needed)
 3. Run `docker compose up -d`
 4. Open your docker Django container and run:
     - Run `make migrate` to update DB schema